ryanwilsond/belte/README.md

 ___

+## Optimization Tasks

+A big part of the language is being able to create routines in a class definition to tell the compiler how to optimize it if conditions are met.
+Most of the STI use these to make the smart compiler optimizations possible and implemented.
+This is the unique part of the compiler where niche developers (e.g. STI implementation) go low-level for efficiency.
+This also allows developers to make code and think about optimization later, because they can add these routines to object definitions without changing any of their original code\*.
+This will encourage the creation of more readable and intuitive code first, and keeping it like that in the future even if it is a little inefficient,

+\* Of course in a lot of situations the original approach is inefficient and this does not apply.
+Mostly just for custom object implementations.

+___

 ## Consistency

 A big issue with many languages is consistency in how different objects are treated.
 For example, int C# depending on what the object is, it will either be passed by value or by reference as a default.